Dandelight/dandelight/README.md

 ### Hi, I'm Raymond 👋

-* I'm Ruiming (Raymond) Guo, an MSc candidate at Sichuan University, Chengdu, China.
+- 🎓 I'm Ruiming (Raymond) Guo, a Master's student at Sichuan University in Chengdu, China.
-* My research interest involves multi-modal learning and multi-agent systems of large language models.
+- 🔬 My research focuses on multi-modal learning and multi-agent systems for large language models.
-* I'm also the co-founder and lead software engineer of Chengdu Qingnan Technology Co., Ltd.
+- 🌍 My vision is to create a world where everyone is empowered by AI.
+- 🏢 In pursuit of my vision, I co-founded [QuestNova Technology LLC](https://qingnan.tech/) and work as the lead software engineer.
-* I am proficient in Python and TypeScript, and eager to learn new technologies.
+- 💻 I am proficient in PyTorch and React, with expertise spanning deep learning applications, LLM agent design, and game development.

 <picture>
   <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/Dandelight/dandelight/output/github-snake.svg" />